MicrosoftDocs/microsoft-365-community/Community/permission-model-differences.md

 * [Customizing SharePoint Permissions](https://docs.microsoft.com/sharepoint/customize-sharepoint-site-permissions)

-This has been the model for On Premise SharePoint Site Collections for some time.
+This has been the model for On-Premises SharePoint Site Collections for some time.

 ## Where things are different with Office 365 Group-generated SharePoint Sites